Mainland, Orkney

-The Mainland, also known as Hrossey and Pomona, is the main island of Orkney, Scotland.
+The Mainland, also known as Pomona, is the main island of Orkney, Scotland.
 Both of Orkney's burghs, Kirkwall and Stromness, lie on the island, which is also the heart of Orkney's ferry and air connections.

 Seventy-five per cent of Orkney's population live on the island, which is more densely populated than the other islands of the archipelago.
 The lengthy history of the island's occupation has provided numerous important archaeological sites and the sandstone bedrock provides a platform for fertile farmland.
 There is an abundance of wildlife, especially seabirds.

 Etymology

 The name Mainland is a corruption of the Old Norse Meginland.
 Formerly the island was also known as Hrossey meaning 'horse island'.
 The island is sometimes referred to as Pomona (or Pomonia), a name that stems from a 16th-century mis-translation by George Buchanan.
 The term eventually fell out of widespread use by the early 1800s, yet has aided in differentiating the "Isle of Pomona" from "Mainland Scotland" by emigrants to Canada, England, and other regions, so clings on tenaciously and can still be rarely found locally, retained in the name of the Pomona Inn at Finstown in the parish of Firth, as well as a local café in the capital of Kirkwall also known as the Pomona.